softwaresaved/common-form-questions/demographics-personal-and-engagement.questions.md

 #### Reason:
 Needed to keep in touch with people, can be used to verify institution and needed to add them to other resources (e.g. newsletter list)

+#### Note:
+If GDPR (https://en.wikipedia.org/wiki/General_Data_Protection_Regulation) is a relevant concern, then explicit consent has to be collected for each resource Email addresses are to be added to otherwise this counts as a violation.

 #### Type:
 Text / Email (if available)